World Trigger

-World Trigger (ワールドトリガー, Wārudo Torigā), also known as WorTri (ワートリ, Wātori), is a Japanese manga series written and illustrated by Daisuke Ashihara.
+World Trigger (ワールドトリガー, Wārudo Torigā), also known in Japan by its abbreviation WorTri (ワートリ, WāTori), is a Japanese manga series written and illustrated by Daisuke Ashihara.
 It was initially serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump from February 2013 to November 2018, and transferred to Jump Square in December 2018.
-Its chapters have been collected in 28 tankōbon volumes as of February 2025.
+Its chapters have been collected in 29 tankōbon volumes as of December 2025.
 In North America, the manga has been licensed for English release by Viz Media.

-An anime television series adaptation produced by Toei Animation was aired on TV Asahi from October 2014 to April 2016.
-A second season aired from January to April 2021, and a third season aired from October 2021 to January 2022.
+An anime television series adaptation produced by Toei Animation aired on TV Asahi from October 2014 to April 2016.
+A second season aired from January to April 2021, shortly followed by a third season that aired from October 2021 to January 2022.
+An anime remake that re-adapts the manga storyline featured in the original anime's first season was announced in December 2025.

 Synopsis

 Setting

 One day, a gate to another world opens in Mikado City (三門市, Mikado-shi) and monsters called "Neighbors" (Neibā) start appearing from it.
 Humanity struggles to fight the Neighbors, as their weapons are ineffective against them, until a mysterious organization appears that is able to repel the Neighbors' attacks.
 The organization is called the National Defense Agency, or "Border", and has appropriated the Neighbor technology "Triggers", which allows its user to channel an internal energy called Trion and use it as a weapon or for other purposes.
 When a Trigger is activated, the user's body is replaced with a battle-body made of Trion.